 - Water and sanitation

-Fellows will be mentored by senior staff, learn about Mathematica and its work, and have the opportunity to shadow Mathematica staff members working on research projects and proposals.
+Fellows will be mentored by senior staff, learn about Mathematica and its work, and have the opportunity to shadow Mathematica research projects and proposals.
 At the conclusion of the fellowship, fellows will present a seminar on their research project.
 Each fellow will receive a stipend of $10,000, plus $500 in project related expenses.
-Read about some of the topics covered by prior visiting summer fellows and find out more about our 2017 summer fellows.
+View some of the topics covered by prior visiting summer fellows.

 Mathematica is dedicated to improving public well-being by bringing the highest standards of quality, objectivity, and excellence to bear on information collection and analysis for our partners and clients.
 The company has been at the forefront of assessing the effectiveness of policies and programs for over four decades.
 Our studies and analysis have yielded information to guide decisions in wide-ranging policy areas.

-- Fellows should be full-time students who are within two years of completing their doctoral degree and will not graduate before beginning the fellowship.
+- The fellowship is designed for full-time students who are within two years of completing their doctorate degree and will not graduate prior to beginning the fellowship.

 - Fellows should have a strong interest in learning more about working in a non-academic environment.

-- Fellows are required to work in a Mathematica office at least three days per week during the fellowship period.
+- During the fellowship period, fellows are required to work in a Mathematica office location for at least three days per week (and are encouraged to work in an office location for as many work days as possible).

 Mathematica takes pride in its commitment to diversity and inclusion.
-Minority students, students with disabilities, and military veterans are encouraged to apply.
+Minority students, students with disabilities, military veterans, and members of other underrepresented groups are encouraged to apply.